MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel7dot9-to-8dotx-saphana-sapapps.md

     > [!IMPORTANT]
     > RHEL 8.10 isn't certified for running SAP HANA currently.
 This certification is in process.
 For more information, see [Overview Product Availability Matrix for SAP on Red Hat](https://access.redhat.com/articles/6966927#support-matrix-for-sap-hana-on-intel-64-rhel-5).

-2. If the `--reboot` option wasn't included in the previous command, monitor the serial console and manually reboot the virtual machine once the upgrade process confirms that a reboot is required to continue with the process.
+2. If the `--reboot` option wasn't included in the previous command, monitor the Serial Console.
+Once the upgrade process confirms that a reboot is required to continue with the process, as shown in the following output, manually reboot the VM.

     ```output
     Complete!